clay099/work-order-backend/README.md

 ## Goals
 This application will be split into two parts a front-end for end users and a back-end to store the database.

+The project is a peer-to-peer outsourcing program which matches general users with qualified tradesmen to complete real-world jobs.

+Users will be able to post jobs that they are looking to have completed.
+Tradesmen will be able to bid on jobs they want to complete.

+## Tech Stack
+The tech stack will be split into two:
+1. The front-end will use:
+  - react
+  - redux

+2. The back-end will use:
+  - node
+  - express
+  - postgres

+## Users
 There can be two types of users for this application:
 1. General users
   - These users will have a job which they need help to complete (can be anything the users needs assistance with e.g. carpentry, landscaping, plumbing etc.)